<<Previous | Story Intro | Return to Stories | Next >>

 "You have got to quit playing with the online thesaurus," Jack grumbled.

 Sam tried to bite back her giggle.
-Casey'd have had a smart aleck comment...and Daniel would've...Her giggle turned to a half-suppressed sob.
+Casey would have had a smart aleck comment...and Daniel would've...Her giggle turned to a half-suppressed sob.

 Jack reached for her immediately, automatically.
 "We'll find her, I promise, Sam."